 - Request the buyer submit a deposit of roughly 10 percent of the total sales price.
 The deposit typically determines if the buyer is serious about finalizing the sale.

 The ultimate goal when deciding how to sell my house fast is to garner the most significant amount of money possible for the home; you must advertise your court hearing to the general public through a process known as open bidding.
 This allows any other interested parties to participate in purchasing the real estate, raising the final purchase price, and is the easy way for investors to learn how to find houses in probate.

 - Advertise the property and submit multiple leads on qualified buyers’ websites to receive various cash offers to earn the highest cash offer for your house.

 You’ll need to attend the court hearing and wait until the unconditional bidding has concluded and a cashier’s check is presented for the final figure.
-Your buyer will be able to participate, and any member of the public who so chooses, bids increase by $500 at a time.
+Then, your buyer will be able to participate, and for any member of the public who so chooses, bids increase by $500 at a time.

 Refunding the Deposit

 Should a new buyer overbid your buyer during the court proceedings, be prepared to refund their 10 percent deposit.
 Otherwise, should your original buyer maintain the highest bid, the funds you previously collected from them would be applied to the purchase.

 Finally, you can close the contract for your probate property in Pennsylvania.
 Be sure that the financing covers the costs of the property.
 You’ll also place the total amount into the estate fund.